Medallion and CCC+ Plans

-Virginia Premier provides most of the Medicaid EPSDT covered services, including Applied Behavioral Analysis (ABA) services.
-Behavioral therapy services must be designed to enhance communication skills and decrease maladaptive patterns of behavior before there is a need for more restrictive level of care.
+Virginia Premier provides most of the Medicaid EPSDT covered services.
+This includes Applied Behavioral Analysis (ABA).
+ABA services enhance communication skills and decrease maladaptive patterns of behavior.
+ABA does this through data collection.

-- Should ensure the member’s family or caregiver is trained to support the member in the home and community using the skills learned while actively participating in behavioral therapy
+- involve a member’s family or caregiver.
+The caregiver must be trained to support the member in the home and community.
+They must use the skills learned while actively participating in services

-Please reach out to case management at telephone number for assistance with accessing EPSDT services.
+Please reach out to case management for assistance with accessing EPSDT services.
 Their phone number is below.

-To access behavioral health services, you can call Virginia Premier Member Services at 1-800-727-7536 (TTY: 711), Monday through Friday, 8:00 am to 5:00 pm.
-The call is free and you can also be connected to your care coordinator during the call.
-You can also contact your Care Coordinator.
+For behavioral health services, call Virginia Premier Member Services at 1-800-727-7536 (TTY: 711), Monday through Friday, 8:00 am to 5:00 pm.
+The call is free.
+You can also be connected to your care coordinator during the call.

 Behavioral Health Services Administrator (BHSA)

 Some behavioral health services are covered through Magellan of Virginia.
 This includes children’s residential treatment and therapeutic foster care case management.
 Magellan of Virginia is the behavioral health services administrator (BHSA) for the Department of Medical Assistance Services (DMAS).
-Virginia Premier’s Member Services Department can help coordinate the services you need, including those that are provided through the BHSA.
+Virginia Premier’s Member Services Department can help you get the services from the BHSA.

 These services help members who have experienced trauma.
 Trauma means intense and overwhelming experiences that involve serious loss, threat or harm to a person’s physical and/or emotional well-being.
-These experiences may occur at any time in a person’s life.
-They may involve a single traumatic event or may be repeated over many years.
-People often find a way of coping that may work in the short run, but can cause serious harm in the long run.
+Trauma can happen at any time in a person’s life.
+It could be a single event.
+Or it could be repeated over many years.
+People often find a way of coping that works in the short run.
+But they may still be suffering in the long run.

-Virginia Premier’s in-network providers deliver services to members through a trauma-informed care framework.
+Virginia Premier’s providers deliver services to members through a trauma-informed care framework.

 Addiction and Recovery Treatment Services (ARTS)

-Virginia Premier offers a variety of services that help individuals who are struggling with substance use.
+Virginia Premier offers many services for people struggling with substance use.
 This includes alcohol and drug use.
 Addiction is a medical illness, just like diabetes.
-Many people face addiction, and can benefit from treatment.
-If you need treatment for addiction, we cover services that can help you.
+Many people face addiction.
+All of them can benefit from treatment.

-- Opioid treatment services (includes individual, group counseling; family therapy and medication administration); and
+- opioid treatment services (includes individual, group counseling; family therapy and medication administration)

-Medication-assisted treatment options are also available for addiction involving prescription or non-prescription drugs.
-Peer services are provided by someone who has experienced similar issues and in recovery.
+Medication-assisted treatment options are also available, even for addiction to non-prescription drugs.
+Peer services are provided by someone who has had similar issues and who is in recovery.
 Case management services are also available.